 Nutrex Hawaiin Spirulina: This Hawaiian Spirulina is a good natural source of vitamin B12.
 It would be nicely paired with a nutritional yeast to cover all your b vitamin needs.

-- Hawaiian Spirulina is grown naturally in Kona Hawaii.
-Our unique farm to bottle process ensures high quality products from a source you can...
+- NATURALLY GROWN IN THE USA - Hawaiian Spirulina is grown naturally in Kona, Hawaii, USA, since 1984.
+Our unique farm to bottle process ensures...

 Why Nutrex Hawaiian Spirulina?